SolidifiedGaming/collage-color-sorter-python/README.md

 # collage-color-sorter
-Tool for creating color-sorted composite images
+Prototype for app that creates color-sorted composite images